 As the satellite industry grew, so did SCS.
 Corporations started seeing the benefits of adding video to their teleconferences and using satellite technology to do so.
 SCS was -- and continues to be -- a consultant for numerous companies as they incorporated satellite technology into their daily routine.
 SCS established itself as a leading provider of technical and satellite downlink services for companies in the Midwest.

-During the last twenty years, broadcasters and corporations alike have discovered the value of satellite technology and have found new uses for it.
+During the last thirty years, broadcasters and corporations alike have discovered the value of satellite technology and have found new uses for it.
 From live shots and backhauls to events and satellite videoconferencing, satellite has become integral to the way television and businesses work.
 As society has become more reliant on and responsive to the use of video, so has the video communications industry grown; and the SCS has blossomed along with it.
 Early on, the company expanded its video production services to support its satellite uplink services.
-Now, these services, together with webstreaming, and ISDN/ IP video conference service such as public rooms, telepresence and video conference room design, form a unique suite of services, enabling our esperts to customize a solution for each of its clients.
+Now, these services, together with video streaming, point to point microwave, and IP video conference services, form a unique suite of services, enabling our experts to customize a solution for each of its clients.

 During the last three decades, the company has grown, but the commitment to services has never wavered.
 In 2000, a 24 hour booking center was established to serve the needs of our broadcasters and international clients.
 In 2002, an online inquiry / booking system was added to our website, enabling clients to submit dates and service needs and receive a timely response 24 hours a day, 7 days a week.

-In business now for three decades, Worldwide, Inc. and its key divisions, SCS and Absolute Conference are dedicated to providing you with the quality you expect and the attention you deserve.
+In business now for nearly four decades, SCS is dedicated to providing clients with the quality they expect and the attention they deserve.